 A place for us to highlight the great work of charitable groups we are supporting with donations of DD Hammocks Gear each month.
 We are proud to be working with community engagement programs, mental health charities and more to provide equipment and easy access to the great outdoors for those in need.

-Do you work with, or know of a charity or cause that focuses on the outdoors and helping those less fortunate enjoy nature?
-If they would benefit from some free hammocks and tarps, plus a feature on the DD Charity Blog to showcase their work, we would love to hear from you!
+So if you know of a charity, group or cause with a focus on the outdoors and a passion for helping those less fortunate get out into nature that would benefit from some free outdoor equipment plus a spot on the DD Charity Blog to showcase their work, we would love to hear from you!

 If you liked this post feel free to share it:Tweet

 A regular on the hiking trails of Northern Scotland, Vikki loves nothing more than being in the great outdoors.
 When she's not pulling on her hiking boots or trail shoes, this DD Team Member can often be spotted in the gym or curled up at home with a sketchpad and pencil.